 DCT_INLINK (input), DCT_OUTLINK (output), and DCT_FWDLINK (forward) specify that the field is a link, which has an associated set of static access routines described in the next subsection.
-A field that has any of these types can also be accessed via the dbGetString, dbPutString, dbVerify, and dbGetRange routines.
+A field that has any of these types can also be accessed via the dbGetString or dbPutString routines.